September 15, 2022 by Sonja Edridge

 Pomegranate juice and pomegranate pips (also called rubies) alike are full of antioxidants that can help to support urinary health and keep inflammation at bay.
 It may also improve exercise endurance and boost heart health.

-Strawberries, blueberries, raspberries, blackberries, and cranberries all contain nice concentrations of high in fiber, vitamin C, and antioxidants that are associated with lower blood pressure and cholesterol.
+Strawberries, blueberries, raspberries, blackberries, and cranberries all contain nice concentrations of high in fibre, vitamin C, and antioxidants that are associated with lower blood pressure and cholesterol.
 They are also quite low in calories.

 Ginger is an age-old remedy that is used in healing mixtures and tinctures around the globe.
-It contains a bioactive compound called gingerol that may help the body fend off day-to-day sicknesses, as well as chronic diseases like high blood pressure, heart disease, and diseases of the lungs, plus promote healthy aging.
+It contains a bioactive compound called gingerol that may help the body fend off day-to-day sicknesses, as well as chronic diseases like high blood pressure, heart disease, and diseases of the lungs, plus promote healthy ageing.

-Cherries are also low in calories and contain vitamins A, C, and K, as well as a nice amount of fiber.
+Cherries are also low in calories and contain vitamins A, C, and K, as well as a nice amount of fibre.
 Also, how lovely does it look draped over the rim of a mocktail glass, though?

 Fresh herbs and flowers

 Fresh herbs and flowers like mint, lavender, rose, rosemary, sage, and basil not only look pretty and smell divine, but they also impart essential oils into a drink that can be very beneficial in these small doses.